-Gabby Petito investigation: Search warrant documents reveal 'odd texts' in days leading up to disappearance
+Gabby Petito update: Search warrant documents reveal 'odd texts' in days leading up to disappearance

 The Federal Bureau of Investigation raided the home on Monday morning in conjunction with local law enforcement.
 A spokesperson for the FBI’s Tampa Field Office told Fox News their search warrant was still under seal.

-Local law enforcement officers were seeking permission to search a black Western Digital External Hard Drive, the document shows.
+Local law enforcement officers were seeking, and received, permission to search a black Western Digital External Hard Drive, the document shows.

 GABBY PETITO CASE: AUTOPSY OF REMAINS FOUND IN WYOMING TO BE COMPLETED TUESDAY